DIL8654/eda-project/README.md

 9. Open web-module and install all dependencies "npm install".
 10. Start the web module with "npm start".
 11. Now you can access the front end via http://localhost:3000
+12. This auth module using in memory users.
+Use Username: Dilanka and password:dpass